qwiglydee/otree-advanced-demos/captcha/README.md

 # Captcha

-The task is to solve simple math expressions.
+The task is to read text from image and solve encoded math expression.

-The expressions are generated randomly.
+## Workflow

+- Basically, same as of `trials_simple`
-Each task is encoded as image with distorted font
+- Each task is rendered as an image with distorted text

-Response is entered into text field.

-Score is updated for successes and failures.

-Workflow:
-- the same as of [`trials_live`](../trials_live)
+- The task is rendered as image
-- generated images are encoded and saved as "data-urls" into database

-Drawbacks:
-- images occupy huge space in database and exported data
+## Features

+- generating images from text